pengfei99/DataQualityAndValidation/README.md

 #### 2.3.1 Implement validation rule by hand

-This could work, if the project does not contain complexe data set.
+This could work, if the project does not contain complex data set.
 And it's a very time-consuming process and hard to maintain.

-### 2.3.2 Validation Tool evaluation metric:
+#### 2.3.2 Validation Tool evaluation metric:

 - Declarative validation rule
 - Rich built-in validation rule